henrymorgan10/mcorpai-org/README.md

 9th — **Saudi Arabia**
 Middle Eastern hospitality is genuinely impressive.
-If women in the UAE were more open-minded, it probably would have ranked #1 for me.
+If women in the Saudi Arabia were more open-minded, it probably would have ranked #1 for me.

 10th — **Luxembourg**
 The first country that acknowledged me.
 Respect earned forever.